JEE Exam

 JEE Exam Eligibility

-The candidates must be 10+2 passed in the years 2022, 2023 and 2024 to become eligible for the JEE exam 2025.
+The candidates must have 10+2 passed in the years 2023, 2024 and 2025 to become eligible for the JEE exam 2026.
 Moreover, here is the JEE exam eligibility criteria students should meet

-- Candidate should be in the final year of 10+ 2 standards to become eligible.
-Candidates who are in intermediate or 2-year Pre-university exam will also be eligible for the JEE exam 2025
+- Candidates should be in the final year of 10+ 2 standards to become eligible.
+Candidates who are in intermediate or 2-year Pre-university exam will also be eligible for the JEE exam 2026

 - Joint service wing of NDA is also eligible for 2 year course